yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 I combined the output of `conv2_1` and `conv2_2` as input of another convolution layer `conv3` and then a pooling layer `pool3`.
 The `pool3` layer was followed by two fully-connected layers and a softmax layer.

-After I built up the new architecture, the training accuracy can achieve 0.99 and the validation accuracy can achieve 0.96, which indicated that the model suffered overfitting.
-Then I added the local\_response\_normalization layer into my model which is used to improve the model's generalization.
+After I added the local\_response\_normalization layer to reduce overfitting into my model which is used to improve the model's generalization.
-I also used L2 regularization into my model, which is added into total loss to avoid overfitting.
+I also used L2 regularization into the model, which is added into total loss to avoid overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?

 I found that if the epoches were 10 or the learning rate was 0.1 , the validation accuracy of this model can't be so good.
-When the model was trained to the epoch 60, training accuracy reduced to 0.05.
-So finally I set the epoch into 100.
+When the model was trained to the epoch 50, training accuracy reduced to 0.05.
+I set the epoch into 60 I get good result.

 I also try to tune the learning rate.
 It was training so fast when learning rate was 0.001, but it's hard to get better at the end of training.